 Employment Applications: We post certain career opportunities on our Website.
 If you are interested in learning more about any of these opportunities, you will be asked to provide certain personally identifiable information and other information about yourself via our online application process.

-Contact Us: If you contact us through the contact form option on the Website, we will ask that you provide certain personally identifying information, including your first and last name, email address, country of origin and email address, and you will have the option to provide additional personally identifying information.
+Contact Us: If you contact us through the contact form options (for example to get more information related to sponsoring an event, or for general questions) on the Website, we will ask that you provide certain personally identifying information, including your first and last name, email address, country of origin and email address, and you will have the option to provide additional personally identifying information.
 We will use the information you provide to contact you back and to respond to any requests.

 Information from other sources: We may receive information from other sources, including publicly available databases or third parties from whom we have purchased data, and combine this data with information we already have.
 This helps us to be efficient stewards of the funds entrusted to us and allows us to update, expand and analyze our records, identify new customers, and provide giving products and services that may be of interest to our constituents.